Doewon-Studios/RunCapybaraRun/index.md

 **Environment**: Platforms, backgrounds, and obstacles use a bright color palette and cartoon-like style.
 Scenery elements such as trees and bushes create depth.

-**Capy Snacks**: One of capybara's favorite fruit, yuzu, are intuitive and stand out visually, so players can quickly recognize and pick them up during the run.
+**Objects**: One of the capybara’s favorite fruits, yuzu, is designed to be visually distinctive and intuitive, allowing players to quickly recognize and collect it during the run.

 **Storyboard Influence**: Our early storyboard helped define the game's visual flow and progression.
 Each scene was mapped to match the capybara's journey, giving the development team a reference for level pacing, enemy placement, and player feedback cues.